farao-community/farao-community.github.io/pages/docs/output-data/rao-result/rao-result-json.md

 - where to find the RaoResult instance,
 - how to save a RaoResult java object to a JSON file,
 - how to import a RaoResult java object from a JSON file,
-- how to access information in the RaoResult, using either the RaoResult java object or the JSON file
+- how to access information in the RaoResult, using either the RaoResult java object or the JSON file.

 ## Accessing the RAO result {#rao-result}
 The [RaoResult](https://github.com/farao-community/farao-core/blob/master/data/rao-result/rao-result-api/src/main/java/com/farao_community/farao/data/rao_result_api/RaoResult.java) java object is actually an interface that is implemented by many FARAO classes.
 However, one only needs to use the interface's functions.